BootstrapJS/browser-requirejs-vanilla/README.md

 Different branches of the repository exist, which contain certain specialized versions of the seed for different frameworks, libraries and/or use cases.

+## Further Read

+I wrote a more detailed blog post about this repository, which can be found on my [personal blog](http://www.westhoffswelt.de/blog/2014/2/21/how-i-seed-a-new-javascript-project).